 This Kohlrabi Soup is filled with vegetables, greens, and deliciousness.
 It’s easy to make and it’s super nutritious.

-From time to time I make a fridge and freezer inventory to remember what we have and we need to use in future recipes.
-This way, the waste is minimum.
+From time to time I make a fridge and freezer inventory to remember what we have and what we need to use in future recipes.
+This way, the waste is minimal.
 When I clean my fridge and freezer to organize my future meals, I improvise a lot with what I have.

 Today’s recipe is an improvisation with things I already had in the fridge and kitchen.
 This recipe is kinda like a minestrone soup because it has lots of vegetables and pasta.
 It was really delicious.

 We eat soups even in the summer because they’re delicious and easy to make and of course, soups are good for you and healthy, so I recommend you would give soups a try.